huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

         io_replicate1: #Replace "io-replicate1" with your replication slot name
           - wal2json

-    log-reader-type: SQL [SQL|STREAM]
+    log-reader-type: {SQL|STREAM}
     ```
-    - Default `log-reader-type` is `SQL`.
-If `SQL` is chosen, PostgreSQL server will periodically receive SQL statements for CDC data extraction.
-If `STREAM` is chosen, CDC data will be captured through `PgReplicationStream`.

     {{< hint "warning" >}}
   **Important:** Make sure that the `max_connections` in PostgreSQL is greater than the `max_connections` in the preceeding connection configuration file.
     {{< /hint >}}

+    The default value for `log-reader-type` is `SQL`.
+If you choose `SQL`, PostgreSQL server periodically receives SQL statements for CDC data extraction.
+If you choose `STREAM`, Replicant captures CDC data through `PgReplicationStream`.

-3. You can also enable SSL for your connection by including the `ssl` field and specifying the necessary parameters as below:
+1. You can also enable SSL for your connection by including the `ssl` field and specifying the necessary parameters as below:
     ```YAML
     ssl:
       ssl-cert: <full_path_to_SSL_certificate_file>